 To solve this problem, an extension's script file can mark a table

-or a sequence it has created as a configuration relation, which will
+it has created as a configuration table, which will cause

-cause pg_dump to include the table's or the sequence's
+pg_dump to include the table's contents (not its

 pg_extension_config_dump(regclass, text) after creating the

-Any number of tables or sequences can be marked this way.
-Sequences
+Any number of tables can be marked this way.

 When the second argument of